xinxinxiangrong-family/xinxinxiangrong-family.github.io/_posts/2022-06-23-grandma-stories.markdown

 to fight Japanese invaders.
-After surviving the Sino-Japanese war and the ensuing civil war ending with the CCP victorious, he went back to Langzhong and asked her sister to find him a fiancee.
+After surviving the Sino-Japanese war and the ensuing civil war ending with the CCP victorious, he went back to Langzhong and asked his sister, i.e., my grandaunt, to find him a fiancee.
-And the woman who took the offer was no other than my grandma.
+It happened that my grandaunt was a teacher and had had grandma as a student.
+So she suggested the marriage to grandma.
+Although grandma has never met grandpa, she said yes.

 So my grandma and her mother
 travelled from Langzhong to Xi'an (西安),